-This event is presented jointly by the Alberta Palaeontological Society, the Department of Earth and Environmental Sciences at Mount Royal University, and the Palaeontology Division of the Canadian Society of Petroleum Geologists.
-For details or to present a talk in the future, please contact CSPG Palaeontology Division Chair Jon Noad at email@example.com or APS Coordinator Harold Whittaker at 403-286-0349 or contact firstname.lastname@example.org.
-Visit the APS website for confirmation of event times and upcoming speakers: http://www.albertapaleo.org/
+Events are jointly presented by the Alberta Palaeontological Society, Mount Royal University and the CSPG Palaeontology Division.
+For details, to join our mailing list, or to present a talk at a future Palentology Division event please contact Division Chair, Jon Noad at (403) 513-7541 or firstname.lastname@example.org.
+Visit the APS website for confirmation of event times and upcoming speakers: http://www.albertapaleo.org/.